McLargo/mkdown-docs/docs/programming/fastapi.md

 # FastApi

 It is a python framework to build quickly restful API's.
 It is nice, modern, and with good performance.
-It has [Openapi](../openapi) implemntation by default, you dont need to manually create and maintain openapi.yaml.
+It has [Openapi](../openapi) implementation by default, you don't need to manually create and maintain openapi.yaml.
 By default, fastApi generates automatically openapi document.

 Uses pydantic for models, for data validations.

 Support [async](../python#async) by default too, enriching performance even faster.
 Careful when using async + DB.

 ## Reference